KLUNDER Barbara

 Born 1948 in Toronto.

 Her earliest instruction came from her artistic household.
-For a formal education she attended the Ontario College of Art from 1965 to 1966.
+For her formal education she attended the Ontario College of Art from 1965 to 1966.

-She began working as a freelance illustrator and designer, providing the Globe & Mail with illustrations from when she was 17 years old and attending the OCA.
-She also provided illustrations and cartoons for other publications including book covers.
+From when she was 17 years old and attending the OCA, she began working as a freelance illustrator and designer, providing the Globe & Mail with illustrations.
+She also provided cartoons and illustrations including book covers for other publications.
 She created the Klunder script and Klunder script creatures fonts.

 About 1976, she started designing hand-knit sweaters and with the help of Vogue Magazine launched them in New York to great success.
-These she followed with rug designs.
-Some of these were included in a 1991 Textile Museum of Canada exhibit Tapestries for the Environment which included makers from around the world.
-It also revealed her interest in nature and concern for our environment.
+She followed these with rug designs.
+Some of these were included in a 1991 Textile Museum of Canada exhibit Tapestries for the Environment which included artists from around the world.
+These projects revealed her interest in nature and concern for our environment.

-She became an integral part of the BamBoo a night club which existed from 1983 to 2002, in the Toronto Queen Street West then avant garde community.
-She created its logo, painted most of its murals and mosaics, and illustrated its ads, menus, posters, t-shirts, giant murals, monthly newsletters (over 200 in total), and she illustrated The BamBoo Cooks, Recipes from the Legendary Nightclub. .
+She became an integral part of the BamBoo a night club which existed from 1983 to 2002, in the Toronto Queen Street West district then an avant-garde community.
+She created its logo, painted most of its murals and mosaics, and illustrated its ads, menus, posters, t-shirts, giant murals, monthly newsletters (over 200 in total), and she illustrated The BamBoo Cooks, Recipes from the Legendary Nightclub.
 Her visuals influenced by African art, matched the musical vision of Richard O’Brien, the co-founder.

 She did posters for other music events which included those for both the Toronto and Vancouver Jazz Festivals for 12 years.
 They were assembled into a show at Prime Gallery (Toronto) in 1998.

-She extended the editorial editorial comment in her illustrations and cartoons to everyday items.
-She created 27 small purses made of materials from nature: birchbark, pine cones, wood etc which in 1996 became a solo show at the Canadian Craft Museum.
+Following the environmental themes expressed in her sweater and rug designs, she created 27 small purses made of materials from nature: birchbark, pinecones, wood etc which in 1996 became a solo show at the Canadian Craft Museum.

-Her environmental concerns continue In a recent embroidered piece (2020) called “Canary in a Coal Mine”, the image of the canary turns out to be a collage of the things that kill the canary, loss of habitat, disease, dollar signs for money.
+These concerns continue.
+In a recent embroidered piece (2020) called “Canary in a Coal Mine”, the image of the canary turns out to be a collage of the things that kill the canary, loss of habitat, disease, dollar signs for money.
 As Barbara summed it up in the article written by Kathy Renwald “The symbols of what killed the canary are there, so much of it is about money.”

 WORK: